-The process of establishing variable cash compensation for fiscal 2020 was completed in the first quarter of fiscal 2020.
+The process of establishing variable cash compensation for fiscal 2021 was completed in the first quarter of fiscal 2021.
 In addition to considering our corporate performance goals, the compensation committee performed a detailed analysis for each named executive officer against the peer group and other global industry data.
-On July 25, 2019, we approved the form of the Executive Bonus Plan for fiscal 2020, or the 2020 Executive Plan, a cash incentive bonus plan for our executives for fiscal 2020.
-The participants in the 2020 Executive Plan include Antonio J. Pietri, our President and Chief Executive Officer, and certain other members of our senior management, including each of our other named executive officers for fiscal 2020: John W. Hague, our Executive Vice President, Operations; Karl E. Johnsen, our Senior Vice President and Chief Financial Officer, and Frederic G. Hammond, our Senior Vice President and General Counsel.
+On July 22, 2020, we approved the form of the Executive Bonus Plan for fiscal 2021, or the 2021 Executive Plan, a cash incentive bonus plan for our executives for fiscal 2021.
+The participants in the 2021 Executive Plan include Antonio J. Pietri, our President and Chief Executive Officer, and certain other members of our senior management, including each of our other named executive officers for fiscal 2021: John W. Hague, our Executive Vice President, Operations; Chantelle Breithaupt, our current Senior Vice President and Chief Financial Officer; Karl E. Johnsen, our former Senior Vice President and Chief Financial Officer, and Frederic G. Hammond, our Senior Vice President and General Counsel.

-2020 Executive Plan
+2021 Executive Plan

-Any amounts earned under the 2020 Executive Plan are payable in cash and directly tied to achievement of corporate financial targets.
-Amounts payable under the 2020 Executive Plan are based and weighted as follows:
+Any amounts earned under the 2021 Executive Plan are payable in cash and directly tied to achievement of corporate financial targets.
+Amounts payable under the 2021 Executive Plan are based and weighted as follows:

-- 60% of the overall bonus is based on achievement of our growth in annual spend target; and - 40% of the overall bonus is based on achievement of our free cash flow target.
+• 60% of the overall bonus is based on achievement of our growth in annual spend target; and

+• 40% of the overall bonus is based on achievement of our free cash flow target.

-Growth in annual spend and free cash flow were selected as the primary corporate performance goals for fiscal 2020.
+Growth in annual spend and free cash flow were selected as the primary corporate performance goals for fiscal 2021.
 Growth in annual spend was determined to be a useful metric for analyzing our business performance because comparing annual spend for different dates can provide insight into the growth and retention rates of our business.
-Since annual spend represents the estimated annualized billings associated with our active term license agreements, it provides insight into the future value of subscription and software revenue.
+Since annual spend represents an estimate of the annualized value of our portfolio of term license agreements as of a specific date, it provides insight into the future value of subscription and software revenue.
 Free cash flow is calculated as net cash provided by operating activities adjusted for the net impact of (a) purchases of property, equipment and leasehold improvements, (b) payments for capitalized computer software costs, and (c) other nonrecurring items, such as acquisition related payments.
 Free cash flow is a useful measure to investors because it permits them to view our performance using tools that management uses to gauge progress in achieving our goals, and is an indication of cash flow that may be available to fund future investments.

-The 2020 Executive Plan goals incorporated targets approved by the board of directors as part of our fiscal 2020 operating plan.
+The 2021 Executive Plan goals incorporated targets approved by the board of directors as part of our fiscal 2021 operating plan.
 In order for any bonus to be payable to any executive for achievement of any metric, achievement of at least 70% of the applicable target metric was necessary.
 Each metric was measured independently.
 Achievement of above-target performance does not increase the bonus amount, i.e., the maximum bonus award is 100% of the target.
 The board generally sets the target performance level for the corporate financial objectives at a level that would only be achieved if we continued to substantially improve on our past levels of performance, and if our executives performed at very high levels.
-As a result, the board believed that 2020 Executive Plan growth in annual spend and free cash flow targets would be difficult to reach but would be attainable with significant effort, while not entailing taking unnecessary or excessive risks
+As a result, the board believed that 2021 Executive Plan growth in annual spend and free cash flow targets would be difficult to reach but would be attainable with significant effort, while not entailing taking unnecessary or excessive risks.